Chester75321/GenEpi/README.md

 ### Other Details
 **1\.
 Linkage Disequilibrium**

 After performing linkage disequilibrium (LD) dimension reduction, GenEpi will generate two files, a dimension-reduced .GEN file and a file containing LD blocks (.LDBlock file).
-Each row in the .LDBlock file indicates a LD block (see below for example.).
+Each row in the .LDBlock file indicates a LD block (see below for examples).
 The SNPs in front of colon signs are the representative SNPs of each LD block, and only these SNPs will be retained in the dimension-reduced .GEN file.
 ```
 rs429358:rs429358
 rs7412:rs7412